predis/predis/README.md

 ));
 ```

-The classes contained in the `Predis\Connection` namespace give you a better insight with actual code
+For a more in-depth insight on how to create new connection backends you can look at the actual
-on how to create new connection classes.
+implementation of the classes contained in `Predis\Connection` namespace.

 ### Defining and registering new commands on the client at runtime ###